-Yolo Food Bank’s Yolo Grown program increases access to and consumption of Yolo County grown fresh produce among food insecure Yolo County residents by building a network of partnerships with local farms and seed companies.
-The Yolo Grown program currently partners with over 30 farms and contract grows donated produce on over 45 acres.
-Through the Yolo Grown program, food bank clients receive higher quality, more diverse and culturally relevant produce throughout the year.
+Yolo Food Bank’s Yolo Grown program increases access to Yolo County-grown fresh produce among food insecure Yolo County residents through a network of partnerships with local farmers and other food system partners.
+There are currently more than 30 Yolo Grown partners working with Yolo Food Bank to provide a sustainable source of fresh produce year-round.
+As a result, food bank clients receive higher quality, more diverse and culturally relevant produce throughout the year.

 $100,000 per year

 Summer produce procurement increased by over 55,000 pounds from 2016 to 2017.

 - Volunteer to harvest at a local farm: This is by far our biggest need.
 We work with local farms to glean and harvest produce, typically from June – October, during the peak growing season.
 Keep an eye out on our volunteer calendar and social media for opportunities, or contact the Yolo Grown Coordinator for more information on upcoming events.

 - Volunteer to sort and pack produce in our warehouse: We have two produce distribution programs that bring produce directly to our clients around the county.
 We usually pack for over 1,300 families per week, and need volunteers to help pack and sort the produce we send to these distributions.